reem/rust-dbqueue/README.md

 completes `tests/examples/client.rs` at roughly `25000` request/response pairs
 and validation per second.

+To run load tests for a single threaded server, edit the constants in `tests/examples/client.rs` to your liking, run `tests/examples/server.rs` using `cargo run --release --example=server` from the tests directory and then run the client using `cargo run --release --example=client`.
+It will do a relatively naive benchmark and report the number of request/response pairs made and the time it took.

+The client and server use only one queue, but performance for multiple queues is almost identical, since it is not really more expensive to manage multiple queues than a single queue.

+To run load tests for the multithreaded server and client, do the same as for the single threaded server but run the `multiserver` and `multiserver-client` examples instead.
+Take care to run with `--release`.

 ## Codebase

 There are four crates involved in dbqueue, `dbqueue-server`, `dbqueue-client`,